HPV-Related Head and Neck Cancer

 No. While some parents have expressed a concern that vaccinating their children against HPV will lead to increased sexual behavior, several studies have shown this not to be the case.

 Yes.
-HPV vaccines will not eliminate all HPV or cervical cancer.
+HPV vaccines will not eliminate all HPV, cervical cancer, or other HPV-related cancer.
 The vaccines prevent the HPV types that cause 70% of cervical cancer cases, but there are other types of HPV (not covered in the vaccine) that could cause disease.

 Cisgender women and transgender men who still have a cervix who are 30 and over should be screened as recommended, with Pap and/or HPV tests.